ethereum-optimism/optimism-mud-starter/README.md

 - Hackers hacking on [Optimism](https://www.optimism.io/)
 - Hackers interested in trying out an opinionated full stack framework

 MUD2 is in alpha.
 Looking for a more traditional starterkit?
-Check out [Optimism Starter](https://github.com/ethereum-optimism/optimism-starter)
+Check out [Optimism Starter](https://github.com/ethereum-optimism/optimism-starter).

 ## Why MUD?

 MUD takes care of all the plumbing of building blockchain-based applications so you can focus on your application logic.

-TODO link a video here
+In the MUD builders' own words:
+> MUD is a framework for ambitious Ethereum applications.
+It compresses the complexity of building EVM apps with a tightly integrated software stack.

+Go take a deep dive at [mud.dev](https://mud.dev/)!
+You'll be as excited as we are.

 ## Getting Started